HenryZHLZhang/HoloViewer/README.md

 If you have any questions, comments, or concerns about this notice, or you would like to exercise your privacy rights, please email us at holoviewer@startwilight.com Privacy Policy.

-7. CONTACT INFORMATION

-If you have any questions, comments, or concerns about this notice, or you would like to exercise your privacy rights, please email us at holoviewer@startwilight.com